 - Users instead have to purchase individual apps for each genetic trait

-We finish our GenePlaza review by comparing it to Nebula Genomics and other DNA testing services.
-Nebula Genomics is different from GenePlaza and other genetic testing companies through its focus on full, high-quality reporting.
+Nebula Genomics is different from GenePlaza and other genetic testing companies in its focus on full, high-quality reporting.
 Our goal is to provide you with the best experience on our website.
 With full access to genome exploration tools, you can analyze your genetic data any time without fearing hidden fees or costs.
-Unlike other companies, we use the newest research to update your genetic reports every week.
+Unlike other companies, we use the newest research to update your genetic reports on a regular basis.

 With Great Data Comes Great Responsibility